Kirkuk–Haifa oil pipeline: Refinery

 The Consolidated Refineries, Ltd. was jointly owned by the Anglo-Iranian Oil Co., Ltd and the Anglo-Saxon Petroleum Co.
 (Shell), with A.I.O.C. in charge of plant operation.
 Both companies held a 23.75% (each) interest in the Iraq Petroleum Company (IPC).
 In September 1936 plans were announced to lay a railway siding from the Haifa-Acre line for the transportation of building materials.

 The refinery was constructed by the M. W. Kellogg Co.
 3.5 miles northeast of the Port of Haifa on 360 acres.
-Construction began in October 1938 and production started on November 29, 1939, not too long after the outbreak of World War II and due to a crash program well ahead of schedule.
+Construction began in October 1938 and production started on 29 November 1939, not too long after the outbreak of World War II and due to a crash program well ahead of schedule.
 Unit 2 was brought online in 1941, unit 3 in August 1944, by which time the refinery had reached the capacity needed to process all oil that the 12-inch pipelines could deliver from Kirkuk, albeit with compromises made that boosted quantity at the expense of quality.
 Oil arriving in Tripoli was brought to Haifa by tankers (one-way distance of 81 nautical miles), though this arrangement was not part of the original plan for the refinery.

 The Oil & Gas Journal published a detailed technical description in the 1945-11-17 issue.
 In March 1947 the construction of a fourth unit of the same capacity was about to begin, work on the new 16-inch loop line from Kirkuk was already underway at that point.
-The refinery shut down indefinitely on April 12, 1948 due to a strike of Arab workers following an attack in which several of them were injured.
-This was subsequent to the Haifa Oil Refinery massacre of December 30, 1947.
+The refinery shut down indefinitely on 12 April 1948 due to a strike of Arab workers following an attack in which several of them were injured.
+This was subsequent to the Haifa Oil Refinery massacre of 30 December 1947.

 In October 1949 operations resumed on a much reduced scale using Venezuela crude oil as input.
 In June 1950 an agreement was reached to increase production to 20,000 bbl/day, saving an estimated $3,000,000 annually to Israel and covering 65 percent of the country's gasoline needs.
-Egypt was maintaining a blockade for ships through the Suez canal heading to the plant.
+Egypt was maintaining a blockade for ships through the Suez Canal heading to the plant.
 The source of crude oil was Qatar, tankers were to take the route around the Cape of Good Hope.

 At the end of 1955 the refinery was still operating at only 20% capacity.
-Russian crude oil was added to the list of sources in 1955.
+Soviet crude oil was added to the list of sources in 1955.
 Shipments were estimated to be 9,000 bbl/day on average during 1957 and 1958.
 Israel also started train runs to Haifa from their own recently discovered field at Heletz at a rate of merely 600 bbl/day in 1956.